-- 1. Viking pumps are positive displacement pumps and must be provided with some sort of pressure protection.
-This may be a relief valve mounted directly on the pump, an inline pressure relief valve, a torque limiting device or a VikinGrupture disk. - 2.
+- Viking pumps are positive displacement pumps and must be provided with some sort of pressure protection.
+This may be a relief valve mounted directly on the pump, an inline pressure relief valve, a torque limiting device or a rupture disk. - 2.
 There are relief valve options available on those pump models designed to accept a relief valve.
 Options may include a jacketed relief valve or return to tank relief valve. - 3.
-If pump rotation is reversed during operation, pressure protection must be provided on both sides of pump. - 4.
-Relief valve adjusting screw cap must always point towards suction side of pump, see "Figure 6" on page 5.
-If pump rotation is reversed, remove pressure relief valve and turn end for end. - 5.
-Pressure relief valves cannot be used to control pump flow or regulate discharge pressure.
+If pump rotation is reversed during operation, pressure protection must be provided on both sides of pump. - Relief valve adjusting screw cap must always point towards suction side of pump, see "Figure 5" on page 8.
+If pump rotation is reversed, remove pressure relief valve and turn end for end.

-For additional information on pressure relief valves, Refer to Appendix, General Installation Notes, item 5 on Pressure Protection or contact your Viking Pump representative for Engineering Service Bulletin ESB-31.
+For additional information on pressure relief valves, Refer to Appendix, General Installation Notes, item 5 on Pressure Protection or contact your Viking Pump® representative for Engineering Service Bulletin ESB-31.